-Using Student Self-Service, students can print their own enrollment verification certificates, Good Student Discount certificates (if they qualify), view their enrollment history and verifications and check loan deferments sent to their lenders.
-Students can access the "Student Self-Service" feature by logging into https://webadvising.union.eduusing their student login and password.
+Using Student Self-Service, students can print their own Enrollment Verification certificates, Good Student Discount certificates (if they qualify), view their enrollment history and verifications and check loan deferments sent to their lenders.
+Students can access the "Student Self-Service" feature by logging into Application Dashboard (My Apps) using the National Student Clearinghouse (NCS) tile.
 Student Self-Service is provided through the National Student Clearinghouse, a non-profit organization serving the higher education community.

 Degree or Enrollment Verifications for Third Parties

 Union College has authorized the National Student Clearinghouse to provide enrollment and degree verifications to prospective employers and background screening firms.
 The National Student Clearinghouse can be contacted at: